cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 Interfaces working group.
 This repository will contain the tooling necessary for converting existing Paketo buildpacks into shimmed CNBs.

-The shimmed buildpacks will be experimental bosh releases, belonging to the Application Runtime Interfaces working group.
+The shimmed buildpacks will be experimental BOSH releases, belonging to the Application Runtime Interfaces working group.
 The proposed list of buildpacks is as follows (in rough priority order):
 1. `java_native_cnb_release`